Vand0r/ModellingMasting/README.md

-## Modelling Masting
-Code changes for modelling masting
+## Code for 'Modified SEIB-DGVM enables simulation of masting in a temperate forest'

-Supplementary code for review
+SEIB-DGVM code changes and R code for analysis

+* SEIB-DGVM
  * Major code overview provided in excel file
  * Only files with changes are uploaded
-* Files in folders are specific to given model
+ * Files in folders are specific to given model type
+* Analysis (R code)
  * Data folder:
    * Observation: summarized field data
-  * Simulations: truncated outputs from 1984 due to file size limitations
+   * Simulations: truncated outputs from 1984